I was born/grew up in: I was born in Moncton, New Brunswick but grew up just outside of Woodstock, Ontario.

 I do a variety of things during my workday.
 That is part of what I love about my job; there is always something new.
 I spend part of my day checking in on the various experiments that our lab is running.
 I get to chat with graduate students about their research.
 If needed, I will make suggestions on how to perform certain tasks or how to analyze certain things.
 I also spend a lot of time reviewing research and helping students to publish their research results so the world can see what they have discovered.
 As a side note - If you are interested in becoming a professional scientist I would like to point out that you will also need to become a professional communicator.
 Writing is a big part of that (so practice!).

 I use many STEM skills every single day in my job.
-I am constantly learning new skills and reading what other researchers are doing to stay up to date with the happenings of the scientific community.
+I am constantly learning new skills and reading what other researchers are doing.
+This helps me stay up to date with the happenings of the scientific community.
 This continuous learning also helps me with the different decisions that I have to make everyday.
-These decisions include what sort of experimental design to use; how to best analyze data; how to build the systems we need to conduct experiments, etc. Conducting research is a challenging job and it takes a dedicated team to be successful.
+These decisions include what sort of experimental design to use, or how to best analyze data.
+Other decisions include how to build the systems we need to conduct experiments.
+Conducting research is a challenging job!
+It takes a dedicated team to be successful.
 It is both rewarding and sometimes challenging to work in such lively team environments.
 I have learned that having your own ideas and preconceptions challenged is the best way to grow and succeed.
-Everyone’s input is important, from the most junior team members to those most advanced in their careers.
+On our team, everyone’s input is important.
+This includes the most junior team members to those most advanced in their careers.

 My career path is

 In high school, I was sure that I wanted to be a scientist (or rock star!).
 But, is what I do now what I thought I would be doing then?
 No, not really.
 I didn't even realize that what I do now was even a real thing.
 Part of my job is 'Space Farming', and that is just awesome!